tolauwae/phd-thesis/src/margin.typ

 // Chapter 2
 = Foundations for Debugging Techniques<chapter:foundations>

-#quote("Donald Knuth", theme: theme)[Beware of bugs in the above code;\ I have only proved it correct, not tried it.]
+#quote("Donald Knuth", source: "personal communication c.
+1970", theme: theme)[Beware of bugs in the above code;\ I have only proved it correct, not tried it.]

 #include "foundations/foundations.typ"